 The Crestron® VC‑4‑PC‑3 is a powerful Dell® micro computer that comes with Crestron Virtual Control software (VC‑4) preinstalled and fully configured.
 The VC‑4‑PC‑3 is secured and ready for operation out of the box and only needs power and an Ethernet connection to function.
-All standard Crestron Virtual Control functions and features are readily available without requiring any configuration or Linux® OS knowledge.
+Most standard Crestron Virtual Control functions and features are readily available without requiring any configuration or Linux® OS knowledge.
 The VC‑4‑PC‑3 includes three room licenses with purchase and is perfect for small to medium-sized deployments.1,2

 NOTE: When running in a virtualized environment, Crestron Virtual Control can leverage the hypervisor's fault tolerance and high-availability features.
 The VC‑4‑PC‑3 runs as a standalone computer and, therefore, cannot leverage these features.
 If these features are desired, Crestron Virtual Control software must be installed in an existing virtualized environment that supports them.